 Community FoodCare is an essential part of Bay City Care’s community support programs.
-The Community FoodCare program provides grocery hampers for a nominal service and handling fee along with free fruit, vegetables and bread weekly to every family and individual with a concession benefit card who are facing crisis or financial hardship.
+The Community FoodCare program provides grocery hampers for a nominal service and handling fee along with free fruit, vegetables and bread weekly to every family and individual with a concession benefit card who are facing a crisis or financial hardship.
 The Bay City Care Arncliffe Community FoodCare Program has around 1100 people who are currently members and supports over 80 families and individuals per week.

 BAY CITY CARE AND COMMUNITY FOODCARE HAMPERS AND EMERGENCY RELIEF